Edinburgh boss splurges big on business travel amid funding crisis

 A UCU spokesperson said: “This is an employer that wastes millions on capital projects, but is now seeking to cut the very staff who deliver the teaching, research and student support that make the university the successful institution that it is.”

-Dundee University is taking similar cost-saving measures amidst their own financial crisis, with plans to lose 700 staff: the financial situation is partly attributed to a fall in the number of overseas students.
+Dundee University is taking similar cost-saving measures amidst its own financial crisis, with plans to lose 700 staff: The financial situation is partly attributed to a fall in the number of overseas students.

-In response to criticisms over Mathieson’s expenses, a University of Edinburgh spokesperson said: “The principal is responsible for the overall operation of the university and as such represents the university at strategically significant meetings and events worldwide.
+In response to criticisms over Sir Peter’s expenses, a University of Edinburgh spokesperson said: “The principal is responsible for the overall operation of the university and as such represents the university at strategically significant meetings and events worldwide.

 “International travel is an essential part of the principal’s role, which includes hosting fundraising opportunities, developing and maintaining global partnerships, and supporting our alumni community and network of international offices.
 All flights and travel are arranged in line with relevant university policies.”